arex388/Arex388.Geocodio/README.md

-For multiple accounts, use the `IGeocodioClientFactory` to create an instance per account.
+For multiple accounts, inject the `IGeocodioClientFactory` to create an instance per account.

 ```c#
 private readonly IGeocodioClientFactory _geocodioFactory;